 Homeschooling high schoolers and preparing them for college can be overwhelming, but it doesn't have to be.
-Yes, you need to do your homework and find out what your child needs to learn to successfully complete a high school program, but with the help of the internet (and other homeschoolers), you'll find a variety of resources to guide your through this educational milestone.
-If your child plans to continue onto college, you will need to be able to provide a high school transcript documenting courses taken, grades earned, and achievement test results.
+Yes, you need to do your homework and find out what your child needs to learn to successfully complete a high school program, but with the help of the internet (and other homeschoolers) you'll find a variety of resources to guide you along the way.
+If your child plans to continue his or her education, you will need to be able to provide post-secondary institutions with a high school transcript documenting courses taken, grades and credits earned, and achievement test results.
 (Even if your child isn't planning on going to college, it's a good idea to document his or her coursework.)

 Preparing a high school transcript can be time consuming, so keeping good records from the start is the key.
-Begin planning your child's high school courses and preparing your child's transcript in his or her Freshman year.
-You may find our free downloadable Homeschool High School Dual Enrollment Planner and Homeschool High School Transcript helpful.
+Begin preparing your child's transcript in his or her Freshman year.
+You may find our Homeschool High School Transcript template helpful.
 While transcript formats and layouts differ, there is certain information transcripts should include.

 What to Include

-- Include the name, address, and phone number of your child's school or home school.
+- Include the name, address, and phone number of your child's home school.

 - Include course names, numbers, GPA's, and credits earned.